jimpil/coral/README.md

 A tiny Clojure library for (in-process) correlation of IDs (e.g. request/response scenarios in distributed systems).
-Started out as a Kafka helper, but quickly realised there is nothing Kafka-specific here (i.e. the system is oblivious to potential taps/sinks).
+Started out as a Kafka helper, but quickly realised there is nothing Kafka-specific here (i.e. `coral` is oblivious to potential taps/sinks, and has no opinions about how the IDs are conveyed (e.g. HTTP-headers, Kafka-headers etc).

 The core object (`coral.core.Correlator`) is essentially a custom wrapper around `core.cache` impls (wrapped in `atom`), and therefore can be considered stateful.
+Given how hard it is to use `core.cache` correctly, its usage in `coral` is limited to `lookup-or-miss` (thus adhering to best practises).
+If you're not sure why this matters, see the last paragraph [here](https://github.com/clojure/core.cache#clojurecorecache).

 ## Where
 ;; TODO